-Officially incorporated in 1989, PVEN is a 501c3 tax-exempt organization that has earned Guidestar’s Gold rating for charities, is a founding member of the Pocono Mountains Hunger Coalition, and works with United Way and other local charities to address poverty issues across the Poconos.
+Officially incorporated in 1989, PVEN is a 501c3 tax-exempt organization that has earned Guidestar’s Platinum Rating for charities, is a founding member of the Pocono Mountains Hunger Coalition, and works with Pocono Mountains United Way and other local charities to address poverty issues across the Poconos.
 We appreciate all who offer support; whether financial, volunteer time, or simply prayer.

 PVEN took on significant new responsibility last year when it purchased a new facility to replace its aging and way-too-small building behind the local diner in Chestnuthill township.
 The move has opened many new doors to serve those in need.

 From its new facility, PVEN is now able to provide a choice-style food pantry where recipients can choose the foods (much like shopping in a warehouse) that best suit their family’s needs and preferences.
 This not only results in less waste since people only take what they need, but it also gives our clients a renewed sense of dignity and self-worth.
 Restoring personal dignity is a key component to helping people get back on their own feet and break the cycles of poverty.
 Knowledge that one can control at least one small component of their life gives people the self-confidence to take charge of other aspects of their life, and helps them onto the path of self-sufficiency.